 Market factors can also constrain the timing between project approval and requests for building permits.
-In some cases, this may be due to developers' inability to secure financing for construction or the applicant's ability to respond quickly to requests for corrections.
-However, building permit applications are applicant-driven.
+In some cases, this may be due to developers' inability to secure financing for construction or ability of the applicant's ability to respond quickly to requests for corrections.
+However, building permit applications is are applicant-driven.
 For example, the recently completed mixed use project with 48 units (The Haven) was approved in December 2015 but the developer did not submit a permit application until March 2017.
-Alternatively, other mixed use projects can turn around and submit permit applications shortly after project approval.
-The Lucky mixed use project with 37 units was approved in September 2016 and the developer requested a building permit in December 2016.
-Similarly, Icon West (mixed use project with 12 units) was approved in February 2021 and filed a permit application in May 2021.
+In Culver City, the average time between project approval and request for building permit is typically 1 - 3 months.
+On the other hand Alternatively, other mixed use projects can turn around and submit permit applications shortly after project approval. -The Lucky mixed use project with 37 units was approved in September 2016 and the developer requested a building permit in December 2016.
+Similarly, Icon West (mixed use project with 12 units) was approved in February 2021 and filed awith permit application-filed in May 2021.